emc211/optane-kdb-report/README.md

 From this analysis, Optane is a viable option to help augment the DRAM capacity of a realtime market data system with minimal code changes required, with the caveat that performance difference will vary depending on the type of queries the user is running.
 Queries which have small reads and then large computes will have less noticeable impact running on Optane vs queries which need to read full vectors of data such as `select max price by sym from table`.
 In side testing, it was observed operations such as these could be 3-5x slower than DRAM.

-A simple load balancer may result in inconsistent query times for users, however many kdb IPC frameworks now have the ability to add different queries to different priority queues depending on query / user characteristics.
+A simple load balancer may result in inconsistent query times for users, however many kdb+ IPC frameworks now have the ability to add different queries to different priority queues depending on query / user characteristics.
 In these instances, routing high priority traffic to DRAM RDBs and less time critical queries to Optane RDBs would be a great way to use the additional capacity.

 It is worth noting that Optane performance wont scale linearly.
 The ten Optane RDBs were spread across two cards.
 From discussions with the team at Intel, they expect each card should support up to five concurrent reads or writes before IO contention becomes an issue.
 The testing which was carried out with NUMA / taskset settings configured to ensure each RDB was locked to the optimal cards and CPU.
 More details of which are available in the [appendix](#appendix).